Metropolitan-Council/vmt-mode-shift-study/README.md

 ## Handling data

 **Non-private and non-proprietary example data are the only data we store in this GitHub repository.**  The analyses used for this project are based on the Travel Behavior Inventory (TBI) which includes personal information for the respondents, including trip locations.
-It is important to keep those data safe, including both the raw data and outputs of individual records or traces.
-Aggregated data summaries are ok.
-Users should take the following precautions:

-* Only run the scripts outside the repository to avoid accidentally checking in private data or outputs.
-* If you are working with a particular data file, add its extension to the .gitignore file.
-(This is redundant with the practice above, and that's the point.)
+For more information or to request data access, please contact us.

 ### nbstripout

 We want to avoid inadvertently committing any identifiable data to the repository, and one way this could happen would be through outputs in Jupyter Notebooks.
 To prevent this, we strip all outputs from notebooks before committing. *This needs to be set up on each machine accessing the git repository; this is a git security restriction to prevent arbitrary code execution without user consent when working with an untrusted clone.*

 Full instructions are [available on the nbstripout site](https://github.com/kynan/nbstripout).
 In a nutshell, install nbstripout by running `pip install --upgrade nbstripout`, and then, within the repository directory, run `nbstripout --install`.
 This will remove outputs from notebooks when committing, without modifying your local files.

-I recommend using this as a failsafe, and using the "Clear All Outputs" menu item in JupyterLab before committing so that you are always committing clean files anyhow.

 ### Data Management Plan